UMC-Utrecht-RWE/metadatachecker/README.md

 **Option 1.** Using devtools (recommended):

-Download and unzip (in your working enviroment) or clone the repo and:
+Download and unzip (in your working enviroment) or clone the repo.
+Let's say your folder is here:

+on Mac, the path looks like this: /Users/zkurkcuo/Desktop/metadatachecker on Windows the path looks like this: C:/Users/zkurkcuo/Desktop/metadatachecker (slash should be "/", and not "\")

+and on the R console, type the following:
 ``` r
 # If you don't have devtools, install it
 install.packages("devtools")